dataduke/jekyll-wikibox/README.md

 # jekyll-wiki

-This project is supposed to serve as foundation of a responsive guerilla wiki for hackers.
+This project is supposed to serve as foundation of a responsive and flexible guerilla wiki for hackers.
 It transfers your markdown/textile notes to satic html layout inspired by sublime text editor.

 ![Demo Version 0.1](https://raw.github.com/dataduke/jekyll-wiki/master/%E2%80%8Edemo-v01.jpg)

 ## Implemented Features

-- multiple boxes (blogs)
+- multiple boxes/repositories (blogs) for notes (markdown, textile)
 - sort by date created

 ## To Be Done